WordPress/gutenberg/data/README.md

    - _Redux parallel:_ [`getState`](https://redux.js.org/api-reference/store#getState)
 - `store.subscribe( listener: Function )`: Registers a function called any time the value of state changes.
    - _Redux parallel:_ [`subscribe`](https://redux.js.org/api-reference/store#subscribe(listener))
-   - Differences from Redux:
-      - In Redux, a subscriber is called on every dispatch, regardless of whether a change has occurred.
-In `@wordpress/data`, a subscriber is only called when state has changed.
 - `store.dispatch( action: Object )`: Given an action object, calls the registered reducer and updates the state value.
    - _Redux parallel:_ [`dispatch`](https://redux.js.org/api-reference/store#dispatch(action))